clarus/redux-ship/docs/api.md

 ): ReduxMiddleware
 ```

 Returns a [Redux middleware](http://redux.js.org/docs/advanced/Middleware.html) to connect Redux Ship to Redux.
-When a `Ship.commit` occurs, it get dispatched to the *next* middleware rather to the whole middleware chain.
-Thus, this is not possible to call another ship action with `Ship.commit`.
-Instead, use `yield*`.
-This is so to prevent any possible loops.

 * `runEffect` the function to evaluate a serialized side effect (may return a promise for asynchronous effects)
 * `control` the function to evaluate an `action` with a ship

+When a `Ship.commit` occurs, the commit is dispatched to the *next* middleware rather than to the whole middleware chain.
+This is so to prevent loops of commits.
+Thus, this is not possible to call another ship with `Ship.commit`.
+Instead, use the `yield*` keyword to directly call the corresponding ship.

 ### Example
 ```js